CryoJS/DSA-Handbook/README.md

 # DSA-Handbook
-A presentation-styled guide to teach students the fundamentals of competitive programming.
+Data Structures and Algorithms Handbook: a presentation-styled guide to teach students the fundamentals of competitive programming.

 ## How to Use
 - Click the files in this repo and you can start learning!